 “A tremendous milestone,” their coach and primary beneficiary, Bob Leonard, calls it.

 Compiling such lists can be dicey.
 Sometimes future Hall of Famers merge for only a brief time, and sometimes one or more of them is well past his peak when it happens.
-There’s no guarantee of chemistry, either, because great players don’t like to ride in the backseat.
+There’s no guarantee of chemistry, either, because a great player tends to not like being a sidekick.

-Daniels, McGinnis and Brown, however, teamed up on the Pacers while in close proximity to their primes and played on two championship teams, in 1972 and ‘73.
-But while they helped bring glory to the franchise they also served as a reminder of how difficult it is to keep elite talent together, even within the course of a season – and that doing so hardly guarantees success, because other teams have talent, too.
+Daniels, McGinnis and Brown teamed up for the Pacers while in close proximity to their primes and played on two championship teams, in 1972 and ‘73.
+But while they helped bring glory to the franchise, they also served as a reminder of how difficult it is to keep elite talent together, even within the course of a season – and that doing so hardly guarantees success because other teams have talent, too.

 Tagged with: George McGinnis, Mel Daniels, Roger Brown